sitphp/doubles/doc/getting_started.md

 ## Creating a double

 ### Creating a "dummy" double
 A double is called a "dummy" when all the methods of the original class are overwritten to return `null`.
 If you are not sure what doubles of type "dummy" are, you can get more details on the [introduction page](/doc/intro).
-To get a "dummy" double instance, use the `dummy_instance` method located in the `Doublit\Doublit` class :
+To get a "dummy" double, use the `dummy` method class :

     {.language-php}